npat-efault/picocom/picocom.1.md

     default DTR is raised after open).
 Only supported in Linux and OSX.

+**--exit-aftrer** | **-x**

+:   Exit picocom after remaining idle for the specified time (in
+    milliseconds).
+Picocom is considered idle if: Nothing is read (received) from the serial port, there is nothing to write (send) to the serial port, and nothing is read from the terminal.
+If **--exit-after** is set to zero, then picocom exits immediately after opening and configuring the serial port and after sending the init string (if any, see option **--initstring**).
+(Default: not set)

 **--help** | **-h**

 :   Print a short help message describing the command-line